 The Kepler Track Hike

-During those 6 hours you walk along the side of an impressive lake, before heading up into deep mossy forest, occasionally following a river, before opening onto a open area surrounded by mountains with waterfalls cascading down.
-At camp you sleep with the sound of kiwi birds in the surrounding bushes and water flowing down from the mountains.
-Waking up to a slightly cloudy start to the day, you pack up camp and start a hard climb.
+During those six hours you walk along the side of an impressive lake before heading up into deep mossy forest, occasionally following a river that then opens up onto aa area surrounded by mountains with waterfalls cascading down.

-With the clouds still around they drift between the mountains.
+With the clouds still around me they drifted between the mountains.
 Beautiful.

 Happy to get clear sky for the views one smiles away!

-In the strong wind you head back down through the clouds to reach the main trail again to continue.
+In the strong wind I headed back down through the clouds to reach the main trail again to continue.

-Leaving the snow line and clouds behind you reach dryer parts of the mountain range, with Lake Te Anau appearing below and more mountain peaks far in the distance.
+Leaving the snow line and clouds behind I reached the dryer parts of the mountain range, with Lake Te Anau appearing below and more mountain peaks far in the distance.

-Having spent too much time in the mountains, and the light fading fast, there is no time to reach the official campsite by the lake for the night, leading to the decision to freedom camp up by the mountain at the forest edge.
-Using a bivy bag it is easier to conceal yourself than with a normal tent.
+Having spent too much time in the mountains and with the light fading fast there was no time to reach the official campsite by the lake for the night that I had booked, leading to the decision to freedom camp up by the mountain at the forest edge.

-Walking a while more you reach the outskirts of the nearby town, and taking a look back at the Kepler Track, you maybe feel like doing it all over again!
+Walking a while more I reached the outskirts of the nearby town and taking a look back at the Kepler Track felt like doing it all over again!

 Check out my post on hiking the Routeburn Track which is also in the same region.

-You can get the Lonely Planet New Zealand (Travel Guide) to help plan your trip more.
+You can get the Lonely Planet New Zealand (Travel Guide) to help plan your trip to New Zealand more.